 If you're using POND's, skin care for oily skin can start with an oil-based cleanser like POND’S Cleansing Balm, a balm-to-oil formula that removes makeup and impurities without drying the skin.
 Follow it up with POND'S Pure Detox Facial Foam, which is specially formulated to control oil with activated charcoal and Japanese green tea.

 Choose a toner that is exfoliating but non-drying.

 In oily skin, pores can get congested with sebum and dead skin.
 Make sure you aid your skin’s natural exfoliation process with a toner that helps with cleansing and cellular turnover.
 Choose a toner with beta-hydroxy acids (BHAs), which unclog the pores and get rid of excess oil.
 They are also effective at addressing acne.

-The most popular BHA is salicylic acid, which can be found in POND’S Acne Clear Toner.
+The most popular BHA is , which can be found in POND’S Acne Clear Toner.
 It also contains niacinamide and lactic acid to refine pores.
 Eskinol Facial Deep Cleanser Oil Control contains lemon extract and niacinamide in an anti-bacterial formula that cleans and keeps oil in check.

 Don’t skip the moisturizer.

 The truth is, oily skin can also be dehydrated.
 You need moisturizer to replenish the oils on your skin and keep your glands from going on overdrive.
 However, steer clear of heavy creams that can congest the pores.
-POND’S Tone Up Milk Cream contains milk essence and vitamin B3 to nourish skin, while brightening the skin and addressing dullness and sun damage.
+POND'S Aloe Vera Jelly Moisturizer is oil-free and contains aloe vera and vitamin B3 to nourish and smoothen skin while refining pores.

 Oily skin doesn’t have to be a life-long problem.
 You can love the oily skin you’re in by giving it the TLC it needs.
 Like this skincare routine?
 Share this article with your friends!